natalieagus/50002-2022/_notes/8_instructionset.md

 x = x + 10;
 ```

 The compiler (GCC, for example) compiles the code above and translate it into the appropriate assembly language.
-Suppose we are running it on a $\beta$ machine and that the compiler supports it, the code above will be translated into $\beta$ assembly as an *intermediate* step:
+Suppose we are running it on a $$\beta$$ machine and that the compiler supports it, the code above will be translated into $$\beta$$ assembly as an *intermediate* step:

 ```cpp
 LDR(x, R0)